marc-bouvier/sandbox/showcases/kotlin-multiplatform-domain-lib/jsBrowserApp/README.md

 # jsBrowserApp

-A javascript Broswser app that relies on the shared core domain
+A javascript Browser app that relies on the shared core domain

 [See it live](dist)